 Scientific name: Solanum melongena.

-Eggplant (Brinjal)-deep blue variety. | Aubergine-different varieties. | Green variety. |
+Eggplant-deep blue variety. | Aubergine-different varieties. | Greenish hue. |

-The peel or skin (deep blue/purple varieties) of aubergine has significant amounts of phenolic flavonoid phytochemicals called anthocyanins.
+The peel or skin (deep blue/purple varieties) of eggplant has significant amounts of phenolic flavonoid phytochemicals called anthocyanins.
 Scientific studies have shown that these antioxidants have potential health effects against cancer, aging, inflammation, and neurological diseases.

 Principle | Nutrient Value | Percent of RDA |